Jammedat/devopsProjects/ultimate-cicd-project/README.md

-       11.5 Edit the type in example-argocd-server from ClusterIp to NodePort 11.6 Access the url as: minikube service example-argocd-server and minikube service list Verify the pods are running as: kubectl get pods 11.7 Sign in with username as admin and get the password as: ``` kubectl get secret
+       11.5 Edit the type in example-argocd-server from ClusterIp to NodePort 11.6 Access the url as: minikube service example-argocd-server and minikube service list Verify the pods are running as: kubectl get pods 11.7 Sign in with username as admin and get the password as: kubectl get secret
        kubectl edit secret example-argocd-cluster

-       ```
-       Copy the secret and convert it as:
-       echo 'secret' | base64 -d
+       Copy the secret and convert it as: echo "secret" | base64 -d
        11.8 Click on create application and provide necessary  information of the github repo and you are good to go.
        11.9 Deploy as: kubectl get deploy
-       11.10 Verify pods are running as: kubectl get pods
-       11.11 Try to edit and change the code on the files and see if ArgoCD is working or not.
+       11.10 Verify pods are running as: kubectl get pods 11.11 Try to edit and change the code on the files and see if ArgoCD is working or not.

-This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.
+This end-to-end Jenkins pipeline will automate the entire CI/CD  process for a Java application, from code checkout to production
+deployment, using popular tools like SonarQube, Argo CD, Helm,  and Kubernetes.